A Glug of Oil

 • 3 fat garlic cloves - finely chopped

-• a knob of ginger - peeled and finely chopped to make almost 2 teaspoons
+• a knob of ginger - peeled and very finely chopped to make almost 2 teaspoons

-• 180ml hot chicken stock made up from 1/2 of a chicken Knorr stock cube
+• 180ml hot chicken stock made up using ½ of a Knorr chicken stock cube

 • a good squeeze of runny honey